srph/jquery-modal/readme.md

 ## jQuery Modal
-[WIP] A small plugin to spawn modals with terse API that also handles Web Accessibility.
+[WIP] A jQuery plugin to spawn modals with terse API that also handles Web Accessibility.

 [Demo](http://submariner-boar-66106.netlify.com/)